cu/silicon/README.md

 The current style sheets were more or less arrived at by trial and error.
 Any help in organizing the rules in a more coherent yet extensible way would be much appreciated.

+## Local CLI

+For those who prefer to work on the command line, it should be very doable to turn this into a local command-line application with full view, edit, search, etc functionality.

+## Remote CLI

+The client part of this would be relatively easy, but obviously the server side would require a proper API.

+## Diffs Between Revisions

+This is pretty standard on wiki-like apps, but it's not a critical feature for me so I haven't yet mustered up the fortitude to implement it.
+(It would also likely involve adding a diff library as a dependency.)

 ## Redirect to Slugified URL